 Camp Chef SmokePro DLX Pellet Smoker

 This mid-sized pellet smoker is comparable in capacity to Traeger's popular Lil' Tex Elite, but much more sophisticated and easy to find for well below its list price.
 It's one of the few pellet smokers we've seen with an ash removal system.
 Although pellets don't create much ash, they need regular cleaning, which is a pain on most other designs because the greasy grates and drip pan must be removed to get at the fire pot where the pellets burn.
 Camp Chef's solution is a "trap door" under the fire pot.
-The bottom slides back letting ash drop into a removable cup, shown upper left.
-You still have to clean out the bottom of the smoke box periodically, but you don't have to worry about a clogged firepot that could impair the smokers performance.
+The bottom slides back letting ash drop into a removable cup, shown right.
+You still have to clean out the bottom of the smoke box periodically, but you don't have to worry about a clogged firepot that could impair the smoker's performance.

 Dual Probe Controller